Bioconductor/bioconductor.org/content/news/bioc_3_5_release.md

 Deprecated and Defunct Packages
 ===============================

-Seven software packages (seqplots, ssviz, stepwiseCM, segmentSeq, EWCE, anamiR, IdMappingRetrieval) were marked as deprecated, to be fixed or removed in the next release.
+One software package (betr) was removed from this release (after being deprecated in BioC 3.4).

-Nine previously deprecated software packages (coRNAi, saps, MeSHSim, GENE.E, mmnet, CopyNumber450k, AtlasRDF, GEOsearch, pdmclass) were removed from the release.
-One experimental data package (CopyNumber450kData) and 26 annotation packages (gahgu\*cdf, gahgu\*.db, gahgu\*probe, org.Tgondii.eg.db, org.Sco.eg.db) were also removed.
+Nine software packages (AtlasRDF, coRNAi, saps, MeSHSim, GENE.E, mmnet, CopyNumber450k, GEOsearch, pdmclass) are deprecated in this release and will be removed in BioC 3.6.

+Two experimental data packages (encoDnaseI, ggtut) were removed from this release (after being deprecated in BioC 3.4).

+One experimental data package (CopyNumber450kData) is deprecated in this release and will be removed in BioC 3.6.